 SEO is an acronym for Search Engine Optimization.
 SEO is a set of practices that, when applied, improve a website’s content relevance, link relevance, and technical setup.
 Applying these practices makes a site’s pages and posts easier to find through user search queries.

 Popular tools that come at a cost include SEMRush Keyword Magic Tool, Ahrefs Keywords Explorer, Keyword Keg, and Wordtracker.
-These are all good sources of keywords, but the features vary among vendors.
+These are all excellent sources of keywords, but the features vary among vendors.

 If you have full editing rights to your website, you can make a range of changes to existing on-page and off-page content that can boost your website’s SEO.